DATA-606-2023-FALL-MONDAY/Pranesh_Pooja/docs/project_report.md

 ![alt text](https://www.mckinsey.com/~/media/mckinsey/business%20functions/mckinsey%20digital/our%20insights/the%20economic%20potential%20of%20generative%20ai%20the%20next%20productivity%20frontier/svgz-vivatech-full-report-rgb-exh1.svgz?cq=50&cpy=Center)

-The idea of building a financial chatbot on specific or general finance areas could be a helpful bot for employees who work in fin sectors and for clients who are entirely new to this sector and want to know more.
+The idea of building a financial chatbot on specific or general finance areas could be a helpful bot for employees who work in financial sectors and for clients who are entirely new to this sector and want to know more.

+This project matters as it provides guidance to people who want to excel in financial knowledge and who want to be financially educated.
+It also helps professionals to cross-verify their ideas and search for second or new paths for investment.

-## Research Questions
+### Research Questions

-- How can genAI handle new updates on the fin sector time to time?
+- How can genAI handle new updates on the fin sector from time to time?
-- How can financail litreacy be improved among multiple demographics?
+- How can financial literacy be improved among multiple demographics?
 - Can this bot act as Personal finance assistance?

-## Data Source
+## 3. Data Source

 - **Data set:** [Hugging Face](https://huggingface.co/datasets/gbharti/wealth-alpaca_lora)
 - **Data size:** 31.3 MB